carlcortright/agent-engineering-framework/README.md

 - Are too high-level (CrewAI) — opinionated abstractions that don't fit real engineering workflows
 - Lack proper boundaries — agents become spaghetti when you need 100s of them at scale

-**Agent OOP** takes an object-oriented approach: agents are classes with decorated methods that automatically wire up to the underlying LLM.
+**Agent Engineering** takes an object-oriented approach: agents are classes with decorated methods that automatically wire up to the underlying LLM.

 ## Core Concepts